plivo/plivo-browser-sdk2-examples/README.md

 });
 ```
 ### Handling Incoming calls
-By creating the onIncomingCall listener, the plivoWebSdk object can handle calls coming into the Plivo Endpoint.
+By creating the `onIncomingCall` listener, the `plivoWebSdk` object can handle incoming calls to the Plivo Endpoint.

 ```js
 function onIncomingCall(callerName, extraHeaders){
   console.info(callerName, extraHeaders);